 During these processes, the employer must demonstrate it has the “ability to pay” the stated salary or wage.
 This evidence may include audited financial statements, payroll records, annual reports, tax returns, or other suitable documentation.
 The employer must also demonstrate that the employee selected for the PERM process actually meets the minimum requirements (if any) for the job the employer recruited for during the labor market “test.”

 Contact a Nashville Immigration Attorney for Help with Each Step

 Are you an employer that chronically struggles to find U.S. workers?
 Do you wish to sponsor an immigrant worker for a Green Card?
 Do you need assistance with a PERM case, or do you have other questions about obtaining an employment visa?
 An experienced Nashville immigration lawyer can help with your case.
-Contact Ozment Law today to learn more about how our attorneys can assist you and your business.
+Contact Ozment Law, PLC today to learn more about how our attorneys can assist you and your business.
 We have years of experience with PERM applications and can assist employers and their employees with every step along the way, from the first steps to the worker obtaining permanent residence.